atcasanova/jogo/game-ai-training/README.md

 - Game wins (+3000)

 The entropy of the event counts is plotted to help detect reward starvation.
-A per‑episode breakdown subplot shows these positive and negative rewards over time using shades of blue for positive values and purple for negative values.
+A per‑episode breakdown subplot shows the reward contribution of **every** event type.
+Positive values stack upward while negative values stack below zero.
+Each reward type uses a distinct color from Matplotlib's `tab20` palette so negative events are no longer lumped into a single “other” category.
 Heavy reward tracking from earlier versions has been removed.

 ## Match Logging